smcateer/portfolio/_posts/2023-11-29-contractors.md

 tags: ["performance audit", "vago", "public administration" ]
 ---

-For this engagement, I created an interactive dashboard that visualised Victorian public service spending on contractors and consultants from 2017–18 to 2022–23.
-It allowed users to explore trends across departments, compare reliance on external labour, and identify major vendors and shifts in expenditure patterns over time.
+For this engagement, I created an interactive dashboard that allows users to explore Victorian public service spending on contractors and consultants from 2017–18 to 2022–23.
+It allows them to explore trends across departments, compare reliance on external labour, and identify major vendors and shifts in expenditure patterns over time.

 To explore the dashboard see read the [full report](https://www.audit.vic.gov.au/report/contractors-and-consultants-victorian-public-service-spending).